jrandj/redhat/README.md

 1. Modules

-    * Modules are essentially tools for particular tasks.
+    * Modules are essentially tools for tasks.
 They usually take parameters and return JSON.
 Modules can be run from the command line or within a playbook.
-Ansible ships with a significant amount of modules by default, and custom modules can also be written.
+Ansible ships with a significant number of modules by default, and custom modules can also be written.

     * Each specific task in Ansible is written through a Module.
-Multiple Modules are writtein in sequential order.
+Multiple Modules are written in sequential order.
 Multiple Modules for related Tasks are called a Play.
 All Plays together make a Playbook.

     * To run modules through a YAML file:
         ```shell
         ansible-playbook example.yml
         ```

     * The `--syntax-check` command can be used to check the syntax before running a playbook.

     * To run a module independently:
         ```shell
         ansible myservers -m ping
         ```